Dame Janet Smith Review: History

 The Report was announced in October 2012, and Dame Janet Smith, who had led The Shipman Inquiry, was selected to lead the inquiry.

 The investigation was delayed when Dame Janet Smith was contacted by the Metropolitan Police regarding their investigations into offences against children.
 Their investigation on Savile, Operation Yewtree, was completed in December 2012 and their report on his alleged offending, Giving Victims a Voice, was released the following month.

 In January 2014, it was claimed in The Observer that Smith's review had concluded Savile had abused "many hundreds and potentially up to 1,000 people" on BBC premises, according to a source connected with the investigation.
 However, this Observer report was immediately denounced by the Dame Janet Smith Review as "speculative and unreliable".
 The report was delayed again in 2014 so it would not prejudice the second trial of ex-BBC presenter Stuart Hall, who had previously been convicted of child sex offences.
 On 1 May 2015, it was announced that the review report was finished, but it could not be published as it might prejudice ongoing police investigations.

 In January 2016, investigative news site Exaro leaked extracts of Smith's report.
-The extracts detailed numerous sex offences allegedly committed by Savile, all "in some way associated with the BBC", and concluded that it was possible that a predatory child sex offender could be "lurking undiscovered" even today, but stopped short of criticizing the BBC for failing to uncover Savile's behavior.
+The extracts detailed numerous sex offences allegedly committed by Savile, all "in some way associated with the BBC", and concluded that it was possible that a predatory child sex offender could be "lurking undiscovered" even today, but stopped short of criticising the BBC for failing to uncover Savile's behaviour.
 Smith responded by stating that the leaked draft should never had been made public as it was out of date and unreliable.
-Early that week, police confirmed they were no longer concerned about the review prejudicing ongoing investigations.
+Earlier that week, police confirmed they were no longer concerned about the review prejudicing ongoing investigations.

-The full report was officially released 25 February 2016.
+The full report was officially released on 25 February 2016.